moka-guys/automate_demultiplex/setoff_workflows/README.md

     - Runfolder does not contain upload started flag file
 2. Collect names and metadata for all samples in the runfolder
 3. Write and run the DNAnexus project creation script
-4. Split tso500 samplesheet into parts with x samples per samplesheet (no.defined in TSO_BATCH_SIZE) and write to runfolder
+4. Split tso500 SampleSheet into parts with x samples per SampleSheet (no.defined in TSO_BATCH_SIZE) and write to runfolder
-5. Carry out pre-pipeline file upload (cluster density files, bcl2fastq2 QC files, fastqs if not a tso run, samplesheet and entire runfolder if a tso run)
+5. Carry out pre-pipeline file upload (cluster density files, bcl2fastq2 QC files, fastqs if not a tso run, SampleSheet and entire runfolder if a tso run)
-6. Build and populate dnanexus commands bash script
+6. Build and populate DNAnexus commands bash script
+7. Build and populate post run commands bash script if a TSO run
-7. Create congenica commands bash script (contains the commands to run the congenica upload app, this is set off later manually after QC inspection)
+8. Create decision support commands bash script (contains the commands to run the Congenica upload app if custom panels, LRPCR, or WES run, and contains the commands to run the Qiagen upload app if TSO run).
+This is set off manually after QC inspection
-8. Run dnanexus commands bash script (sets off workflows / apps in DNAnexus)
+9. Run DNAnexus commands bash script (sets off workflows / apps in DNAnexus)
-9. Send pipeline emails (Send SQL queries email, and samples being processed email)
+10. Send pipeline emails (Send SQL queries email, and samples being processed email)
-10. Carry out the post-pipeline file upload (rest of the runfolder, and the logfiles)
+11. Carry out the post-pipeline file upload (rest of the runfolder, and the logfiles)

 ## Configuration